-Venous outflow obstruction can be caused by inadequate recanalization following deep venous thrombosis, extravascular compression or congenital abnormalities of the femoral or iliac veins.
-The most common cause of extravascular compression is compression of the left common iliac vein by the overlying the right common iliac artery, called the May-Thurner syndrome (MTS).^{2, 3} Thrombosis which does not completely resolve results in fibrosis of the vessel and can cause damage to valves leading to obstruction and venous reflux.
-Both obstruction and reflux lead to ambulatory venous hypertension due to the inability to empty the venous reservoir which in turn leads to chronic venous disease.1,4 Furthermore, deep vein reflux allows high abdominal pressure to be transmitted into veins of the lower extremity which causes the veins to dilate.^{4, 18} Competent valves in the femoral vein may protect the saphenopopliteal junction and the small saphenous vein from this effect.4
+Venous outflow obstruction can be caused by inadequate recanalization following deep venous thrombosis, extravascular compression or congenital abnormalities of the femoral or iliac veins..
+The most common cause of extravascular compression is compression of the left common iliac vein by the overlying the right common iliac artery, called the May-Thurner syndrome (MTS)., Thrombosis which does not completely resolve results in fibrosis of the vessel and can cause damage to valves leading to obstruction and venous reflux.
+Both obstruction and reflux lead to ambulatory venous hypertension due to the inability to empty the venous reservoir which in turn leads to chronic venous disease., Furthermore, deep vein reflux allows high abdominal pressure to be transmitted into veins of the lower extremity which causes the veins to dilate., Competent valves in the

-Figure 9.7.-Venography using brachial access.
-Left renal vein compression without left ovarian vein.
+Figure 9.6.-Venography using brachial access.
+Left renal vein compression associated with left ovarian vein reflux.